Variational integrators for underactuated mechanical control systems with symmetries: Introduction

-The paper is structured as follows.
-In $\S$\ref{section3} we derive second-order Euler-Lagrange (Lagrange-Poincar\'e) equations for trivial principal bundles from Hamilton's principle (theorem \ref{th1}) and we study its extension to higher-order Lagrangian systems.
-The proposed method appears in $\S$\ref{section4} where we construct, from a discretization of the Lagrangian and through discrete variational calculus, higher-order discrete Euler-Lagrange (Lagrange-Poincar\'e) equations on trivial principal bundles (theorem \ref{theoremm}).
-In $\S$\ref{section5}, we study continuous (proposition \ref{proposicion}) and discrete higher-order mechanics for systems subject to higher-order constraints.
-We apply these techniques in $\S$\ref{section6} to optimal control problems of underactuated mechanical systems with Lie group symmetries and explore two examples: the optimal control of a vehicle whose configuration space is the Lie group $SE(2),$ and the associated optimal control problem of a homogeneous ball rotating on a plate.
+The main goal of this work is to develop variational integrators for optimal control problems of underactuated mechanical systems defined on a trivial principal bundle.
+This is achieved in section \S\ref{section6}, where the process is showed in great detail for two examples.
+With that purpose, other contributions are presented previously.
+Namely: in \S\ref{section3} the continuous Euler-Lagrange (Lagrange-Poincar\'e) equations for higher-order tangent bundles when the configuration manifold is a trivial principal bundle are obtained, particularly in theorem \ref{ContHOTPB}; section \S\ref{section4} is devoted to the construction of variational integrators for higher-order mechanical systems with symmetries where we obtain the discrete higher-order Euler-Lagrange and Lagrange-Poincar\'e equations in theorem \ref{DiscHOPB}; in \S\ref{section5} higher-order constraints are added into the picture and consequently we obtain the equations of motion for constrained system, both in the continuous and discrete cases by using Lagrange multipliers; and, finally, in \S\ref{section6} we study optimal control problems, we apply the techniques developed previously in order to obtain the design of geometric numerical integrators for this kind of optimal control problems and explore two examples: the optimal control of a vehicle whose configuration space is the Lie group $SE(2),$ and the associated optimal control problem of a homogeneous ball rotating on a plate.